 Also, if you’re dealing with an expensive item or just one you’re not sure about, don’t hesitate to take it to a professional.

-Now that we have the practical stuff out of the way, it’s time to take a look at some of the great brass polishing options on the market.
+Now that we have the practical stuff on how to clean brass out of the way, it’s time to take a look at some of the great brass polishing options on the market.
 Here are six great ones to get you going.

 Brasso 10 Multi-Purpose Metal Polish for Brass